LeandroRPP/LeandroRPP/README.md

 </br>
 </br>
 <div display="inline-block">
- <p align="left">☕ Sem café, sem código;</p>
+ <p align="left">☕ No coffee, no code;</p>
- <p align="left">📚 Estou estudando JavaScript para aprofundar meus estudos do Front-End;</p>
+ <p align="left">📚 I'm studying JavaScript to deepen my knowledge of Front-end;</p>
- <p align="left">📷 Compartilho minhas experiências e projetos aqui no Github e no meu Linkedin!</p>
+ <p align="left">📷 I share my experiences and projects here on Github and LinkedIn!</p>
- <p align="left">🕹️ Gosto de jogar no meu tempo livre, ler alguns livros e já disse que gosto de café?</p>
+ <p align="left">🕹️ I like to play in my free time, read some books and news about Technologies.
+Did I mention that I like coffee?</p>
 </div>
 </br>
-📫 Você pode falar comigo pelo Instagram ou pelo Twitter
+📫 You can message me on Instagram or LinkedIn
 </br></br></br></br></br>
 <div>
 <a href="https://github.com/LeandroRPP">